-5. At least three public hearings on the Draft 2045 MTP/SCS and alternative planning strategy, if one is prepared.
-To the maximum extent feasible, the hearings shall be in different parts of the region to maximize the opportunity for participation by members of the public throughout the Monterey Bay region.

-6. A process for enabling members of the public to provide a single request to receive notices, information, and updates.
+- different parts of the region and/or virtual to maximize the opportunity for participation by members of the public throughout the Monterey Bay region. - 6.
+A process for enabling members of the public to provide a single request to receive notices, information, and updates.

-The public participation policies and procedures described in this PIP are structured to comply with all applicable federal and state legislation, rules, and express the genuine regional value and interest for all residents of the Monterey Bay region to participate in the shaping and implementation of the 2045 MTP/SCS.
+The public participation policies and procedures described in this PIP are structured to comply with all applicable federal and state legislation, rules, and express the genuine regional value and interest for all residents of the Monterey Bay region to participate in the shaping and implementation of the 2050 MTP/SCS.
 In pursuing its mission, "AMBAG provides strategic leadership and services to collaboratively analyze, plan and implement regional policies for the benefit of the Counties and Cities of the Monterey Bay region balancing local control with regional collaboration."
-AMBAG strives to inform and involve its local jurisdictions and all members of the general public throughout its 2045 MTP/SCS development process.
+AMBAG strives to inform and involve its local jurisdictions and all members of the general public throughout its 2050 MTP/SCS development process.